Color Changing Milk Experiment – Magic Milk Experiment

-It's an explosion of color!
-Some very unusual things happen when you mix a little milk, food coloring, and a drop of liquid soap.
+This is guaranteed to become one of your favorite kitchen chemistry experiments.
+Some very unusual interactions take place when you mix a little milk, food coloring, and a drop of liquid soap.
 Use this experiment to amaze your friends and uncover the scientific secrets of soap.

 - Milk (whole or 2%)